CaelanBorowiec/Crate-Labeler/README.md

 Everything is stored in your browser's `localStorage`:

-- `binInventory` - All your saved bins and their contents
+- `binInventory` - All your saved crates and their contents
 - `binInventorySettings` - Your preferences (barcode URL, items per page, etc.)

-### Bin IDs
+### Crate IDs

-Each bin gets a unique ID that looks like:
+Each crate gets a unique ID that looks like:

 ```
 BIN-{timestamp_base36}-{random_4char}